montyhsu/image_classification/README.md

 1.The project is a extenstion practice from the course https://youtu.be/OP5HcXJg2Aw

-2.We refer the way to build our semi-filter from https://www.heywhale.com/mw/project/61133875aca2460017a464a5
+2.We refer the way to build our semi-supervised filter from https://www.heywhale.com/mw/project/61133875aca2460017a464a5